-This award is given to a second-year student in Veterinary Medicine demonstrating proficiency in virology.
+This award is given to a second year student in veterinary medicine demonstrating proficiency in virology.

-• The Blanco Animal Health Award in Swine Medicine This award is given to a third-year student in Veterinary Medicine demonstrating proficiency and interest in swine health management.
+• The Elanco Animal Health Award in Swine Medicine This award is given to a third year student in veterinary medicine demonstrating proficiency and interest in swine health management. • The Gallant Custom Laboratories Anniversary Award This award is given to a first year Canadian veterinary student demonstrating interest and proficiency in immunology.